auyer/rcpassos.me/posts/linux-kernel-build-environmenty/index.md

 I will not cover how these patches are sent and reviewed in this post, but I will show how to get the source code and build it.

 The tree I chose to clone is the one maintained by Linus Torvalds, the creator of the Linux Kernel.
-This is also known as the mainline tree, and it is where the Oficial Linux Releases come from.
+This is also known as the mainline tree, and it is where the Official Linux Releases come from.
 The repository is hosted at [git.kernel.org](https://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git).
 Also in this website, you can find the other trees, like the stable tree, the linux-next tree and many others.